hashicorp/terraform-website/content/source/docs/enterprise/api/admin/runs.html.md

 ----------|------------
 `:id`     | The ID of the run to cancel.

-This endpoint forces a run (and its plan/apply, if applicable) into the `"errored"` state; this action should only be performed for runs which are stuck and are no longer progressing normally.
+This endpoint forces a run (and its plan/apply, if applicable) into the `"errored"` state.
+This action should only be performed for runs that are stuck and no longer progressing normally, as there is a risk of lost state data if a progressing apply is force-canceled.
+Healthy runs can be [requested for cancellation by end-users](/docs/enterprise/run/states.html).

 Status  | Response                               | Reason
 --------|----------------------------------------|----------